PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     version of MBL on a different version of MBL.
 See [Updating between releases of Mbed Linux
     OS](#updating-between-releases-of-mbed-linux-os) for details about
-    upgrading to a new release of Mbed Linux OS and using `create-update-payload`'s `--mbl-os-version` option.
+    upgrading to a new release of MBL and using `create-update-payload`'s `--mbl-os-version` option.